What is Lymphedema and What Causes It?

 The program’s multidisciplinary team offers complete decongestion therapy, which is a range of rehabilitative therapies designed to stimulate the flow of lymph, reduce the risk of infection and decrease fluid buildup.

+As one of only three lymphedema surgery programs in Florida, UHealth offers innovative techniques to prevent and treat this condition.
 If you need surgery, the lymphatic surgical experts can perform cutting-edge microsurgical and super microsurgical techniques to bypass lymphatic vessels using sutures thinner than an eyelash.
+These surgeries can treat, reduce the risk of, and, in some cases, prevent the development of lymphedema.

 Following treatment, you can help manage lymphedema symptoms at home with a personalized lymphatic relief program developed by our team of certified lymphatic specialists.
 These approaches typically include therapeutic exercises and compression garments that meet your needs.

-While living with this disease, you can improve your mental health, manage stress, address limitations in your function and strength, and enhance your quality of life with the support of our rehabilitation psychology services.
+While living with this disease, you can improve your mental health, manage stress, address limitations in your function and strength, and enhance your quality of life with the support of UHealth’s rehabilitation psychology services.

 Learn more about the University of Miami Lymphedema Program, which has been recognized as a Center of Excellence by the Lymphatic Education and Research Network.
 Call 1-888-LYMPHUM (596-7486) or request an appointment online.